Ireland's Dairy Industry Overview in 2024

-Ireland has long been recognized for its premium dairy products, characterized by its lush green pastures and temperate climate, which provide an ideal environment for dairy farming.
-The year 2024 continues to demonstrate Ireland's significance in the global dairy sector through impressive production and export figures.
+Ireland is renowned for its premium dairy products, thanks to its lush green pastures and temperate climate, creating an ideal environment for dairy farming.
+In 2024, Ireland continues to demonstrate its significance in the global dairy sector with impressive production and export figures.

 Dairy Cattle and Milk Production

-In 2024, Ireland boasts approximately 1.5 million dairy cattle.
-This robust herd supports a substantial milk production volume of about 8.3 billion liters annually, underscoring Ireland's crucial role in meeting global dairy demand.
+As of 2024, Ireland is home to approximately 1.5 million dairy cattle, supporting a substantial milk production volume of about 8.3 billion liters annually.
+This underscores Ireland's crucial role in meeting global dairy demand.

 Milk Processing and Cheese Production